 [Comment: Procedures for demonstrating compliance with this standard in the hazardous waste permit application are specified in paragraphs (A)(11) to (A)(11)(e) of rule 3745-50-44 of the Administrative Code.
-Facilities which are located in political jurisdictions other than those listed in 40 CFR Part 264 appendix VI are assumed to be in compliance with this requirement.]
+Facilities located in political jurisdictions other than those listed in 40 CFR Part 264 appendix VI are assumed to be in compliance with this requirement.]

-(1) A facility located in a one-hundred-year floodplain must be designed, constructed, operated, and maintained to prevent washout of any hazardous waste by a one-hundred-year flood unless the owner or operator can demonstrate in the permit application that:
+(1) A facility located in a one-hundred-year floodplain shall be designed, constructed, operated, and maintained to prevent washout of any hazardous waste by a one-hundred-year flood unless the owner or operator can demonstrate in the permit application that:

 (a) Procedures are in effect which will cause the waste to be removed safely, before flood waters can reach the facility, to a location where the wastes will not be vulnerable to floodwaters; or

 (b) For existing surface impoundments, waste piles, land treatment units, landfills, and miscellaneous units, no adverse effects on human health or the environment will result if washout occurs, considering:

 (i) The volume and physical and chemical characteristics of the waste in the facility;

 (ii) The concentration of hazardous constituents that would potentially affect surface waters as a result of washout;

 (iii) The impact of such concentrations on the current or potential uses of and water quality standards established for the affected surface waters; and